 1. Pin - AI Recruiting Assistant With Automated Scheduling

 Pin takes a different approach to the interview problem.
-Instead of adding another tool after you've already sourced and contacted candidates, Pin handles the entire top-of-funnel: sourcing from 850M+ candidate profiles, sending multi-channel outreach across email, LinkedIn, and SMS (with a 48% response rate), and automating interview scheduling with calendar syncing and confirmations.
-By the time a candidate reaches your video interview, the hardest part is already done.
+Instead of adding another tool after you’ve already sourced and contacted candidates, Pin handles the entire top-of-funnel.
+Sourcing from 850M+ candidate profiles, multi-channel outreach across email, LinkedIn, and SMS with 5x better response rates than industry averages, and automated scheduling with calendar syncing and confirmations - all in one workflow.
+By the time a candidate reaches your video stage, the hardest part is already done.

-Pin's automated scheduling eliminates the back-and-forth that typically eats 30 minutes to two hours per interview.
-The platform syncs with your calendar, sends confirmations, and handles rescheduling automatically.
-Recruiters using Pin fill positions in approximately 2 weeks - roughly 70% faster than traditional methods.
+Pin’s automated scheduling eliminates the back-and-forth that typically eats 30 minutes to two hours per interview.
+Automatic calendar syncing, confirmations, and rescheduling replace that manual overhead entirely.
+Recruiters using Pin fill positions in an average of 14 days - 82% faster than traditional methods, according to Pin’s 2026 user survey.

 “Pin delivered exactly what we needed.
 Within just two weeks of using the product, we hired both a software engineer and a financial planner.
 The speed and accuracy were unmatched.” - Fahad Hassan, CEO & Co-founder at Range